readchina/ReadActor/README.md

 ## The idea
 #### Autenticity about Person
 Two approaches are adopted: **lookup by name** or **query with Wikipedia links**.

 For the former, names (include alt_name) are used to lookup with SPARQL query statements, and features like name, alt_name, gender or sex, birth year, death year, place of birth are used in a  weighting mechanism to choose the most likely candidate.

-For the latter, using MediaWiki API, Q-identifiers are acquired from Wikipedia pages and then be used for SPARQL queyring.
+For the latter, using MediaWiki API, Q-identifiers are acquired based on Wikipedia links and then be used for SPARQL queyring.

 ## How to use